MatrixAges/ai-sdk-panel/README.md

-# ai-sdk-panel
+# AI SDK Panel

-The config panel for ai sdk providers.
+The config panel for AI SDK.